Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 I loved the News.
 Being at a larger-than-life tabloid taught me to write big, bold and brash.
 I covered business and did some food writing and book reviewing.
 Meanwhile, I was promoted to covering celebrities and entertainment.
 This might not sound like much to brag about.
 But it was my revenge-of-the-nerds moment.

 The night I met Prince was the coolest moment of my life.
 Cher, Grace Jones, Robert Downey Jr., Bill Clinton — I met them all.
 It took me more than a year but I landed John F. Kennedy Jr.’s first-ever interview.
-Back then, an egotistical real estate developer named Donald Trump used to call me “Betty Lou” whenever was assigned to interview him about his latest outrageous fake news story.
-(I could say more but this blog post is about me, and not him.)
+Back then, an egotistical real estate developer named Donald Trump used to call me “Betty Lou.”
+I hated interviewing him about his latest outrageous fake news story.
+(I could say more, but this blog post is about me, and not him.)

 Those were crazy, exciting times in the media.
 By the early ’90s, my career profile kept growing and growing until I landed my own column.
 This was huge news in Asian American journalism circles.
 Since no one cared about immigrants back then, my column would give the community a voice.